ckeditor/ckeditor5/packages/ckeditor5-ui/tests/manual/blocktoolbar/blocktoolbar.md

 1. Click `Start external deleting`
 2. Put selection to the first paragraph (`Like all the great things...`) and click the button to open panel (be quick).
-3. Check if button and panel are removed.
+3. Check if button and panel are reattached.